William Bent: Marriages and family

+George, Julia, and Charley all survived the Sand Creek Massacre.

 Owl Woman died in 1847 or later.
 In the following six years, life for the family changed dramatically.
-In 1849 a cholera epidemic swept through the Cheyenne tribe, killing up to half of the people, including the children's maternal grandmother, Tail Woman.
+In 1849 a cholera epidemic swept through the Cheyenne tribe, killing up to half of the people, including the children's maternal grandmother, Tall Woman.
 After this, Bent destroyed his old fort and built a new stone one at Big Timbers.

 Island became the primary caregiver for Owl Woman's children.
 She did not want to stay in the Bents' new stone fort, nor did she want the children there.
 In February 1854, she had her lodge moved to just outside the new fort.
 That winter, William's oldest son George Bent, then age 11, was sent to Kansas City to attend an Episcopal boarding school.
 In the following years, he was separated from his family for much of the time in order to attend school.
 Island later left Bent for Joe Baraldo.

 In 1864 Yellow Woman also left Bent.
 She left with their son Charley Bent, then 19, who joined the Dog Soldiers.
 This group of warriors formed to retaliate for the Sand Creek Massacre that year, when US forces attacked and killed numerous Cheyenne.